zachreid-96/Prescribe_Scripting_Tool/README.md

 The aim of the repository is to create a Kyocera Prescribe Tool preloaded with common prescribe commands that can be easily expanded to fit bigger needs.
 This script was written with backwards compatibility in mind, and with a unified user experience across all scripts in the repo.

+## Important
+Main branch is a full collection of scripts, they are not all up to date with the latest edits and bug fixes.
+To download a specific script language, please do so on the 'Releases' page, as each script now has its own branch.
+Individual branches will be maintained and will contain the latest updates and edits.
+End-user feel and experience should remain the same regardless of which script is used.
+Please check the 'Releases' page for the most up to date builds.

 This repository contains the script tool in multiple languages:
 - **Batch** (`batch/`): Windows `.bat` scripts
 - **Bash** (`bash/`): Linux/macOS shell scripts (v3.2 and higher)